lpmi-13/current-projects/README.md

 - package for Windows/Mac/Linux
 - output whether the terms in the analyzed paper fall far from the average stats for each token
 - output outliers for sentiment in terminology (possibly tailor for US-UK english)
-- collate and output stats for baselines based on papers scraped of Arxiv?
+- collate and output stats for baselines based on papers scraped off Arxiv?

 ## 1) classroom-css
 - have a local app with the CFG html and css running